-A photograph is taken at each Brown's transect from the 75 foot mark facing plot center, and slope is taken along the transect.
+A photograph is taken at each Brown's transect from the 37-foot mark facing plot center, and slope is taken along the transect.
+In 2021/2022 the Brown's protocol was revised to take the picture from 75 feet out from plot center facing inward.